 New Hope Family Services v.
 Poole

-Description: The New York State Office of Children and Family Services has threatened to force faith-based adoption provider New Hope Family Services to immediately phase out its adoption program for the nonprofit’s policy prioritizing the placement of children it serves in homes with a married mother and father.
+Description: The New York State Office of Children and Family Services threatened to force faith-based adoption provider New Hope Family Services to immediately phase out its adoption program for the nonprofit’s policy prioritizing the placement of children it serves in homes with a married mother and father.

-“Every child deserves a home with a loving mother and father who are committed to each other.
-Here at New Hope Family Services, we are an ‘arm-around-the-shoulder’ ministry that walks with adoptive families and birth parents alike to place children with adoptive families.
-New York is threatening to shut down New Hope’s adoption services, which has placed over 1,000 children with adoptive families since we began as an adoption agency in 1965.
+“Every child deserves a home with a loving mother and father who are committed to each other,” said New Hope Family Services Executive Director Kathy Jerman.
+“New Hope walks with adoptive families and birth parents alike to place children with adoptive families.
+It’s regrettable that New York ever threatened to shut down our adoption services, through which we have placed more than 1,000 children with adoptive families since we began in 1965.
 We live in a diverse state, and we need more adoption providers, not fewer.
-We’re grateful that today’s decision allows us to keep serving children and families, even though our legal fight continues to end the state’s harassment once and for all.”
+We’re grateful this case has reached a favorable end that allows us to keep serving children and families.”

 Previous News Releases

 Roger G. Brooks serves as senior counsel with Alliance Defending Freedom, where he is a key member of the Center for Conscience Initiatives.
-Brooks focuses his efforts on protecting freedom of speech, free exercise of religion, student privacy, and parental rights.
+Brooks focuses his efforts on protecting freedom of speech, free exercise of religion, and parental rights, and defending those who believe that the biological reality of male and female matters.
 Prior to joining ADF in 2018, Brooks worked with the New York law firm of Cravath, Swaine & Moore for 25 years, 19 of those as a partner in the litigation department.
 Brooks received an A.B. from Princeton University, followed by a master’s degree in history and a Juris Doctor from the University of Virginia.
 After law school, Brooks clerked with the Hon.
 John D. Butzner, Jr., of the U.S. Court of Appeals for the 4th Circuit.
 He received his Master of Divinity from Regent College Seminary in Vancouver, British Columbia.
 Brooks served on the board of ADF (2012-2014) and on the board of the Christian Legal Society (2002-2011).
 He is a member of the state bars of New York and North Carolina.